 Can your skin use an instant refresh?
 Learn how to make a homemade coffee scrub recipe for cellulite, stretch marks and anti-aging skin care.
-As there are a number of coffee scrub benefits for skin, this DIY coffee scrub is an incredibly easy beauty hack to help you achieve glowing skin, reduce puffiness caused by inflammation, and reduce the appearance of wrinkles.
+As there are a number of coffee benefits for skin, this DIY body scrub is an incredibly easy beauty hack to help you achieve glowing skin, reduce puffiness caused by inflammation, and reduce the appearance of wrinkles.

 As coconut oil has a high comedogenic rating which can lead to clog pores, I formulated my DIY coffee scrub without coconut oil.
 Instead, I used sweet almond oil in combination with Himalayan pink salt, brown sugar, ground coffee grinds, and essential oils.
-These natural ingredients work together to exfoliate, smooth and brighten dull, aging, or acne prone skin.
+These natural materials work together to exfoliate, smooth and brighten dull, aging, or acne prone skin.

 As a result, your will skin look and feel more youthful.
 It will also appear healthier and rejuvenated with every use.
 In addition, this natural skin care product can also help to reduce the appearance of cellulite and stretch marks as well as facial puffiness!

 My easy coffee scrub recipe without coconut oil is inspired by the Frank Body Original Coffee Scrub.
 Their version contains coffee, sweet almond oil, water, salt, brown sugar, orange oil, vitamin E and fragrance.